 - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
 In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 603.03 Land Area.
 Each building lot shall have at least 80,000 square feet. - 603.04 Number of Dwelling Units.
 Only one dwelling unit shall be permitted per minimum land area.
-A two-family house shall require two times the minimum land area.

-603.05 Back Lots.
+A two-family house shall require two times the minimum land area. - 603.05 Back Lots. - a.

-- a.
 Requires a minimum lot area of 5 acres. - b.
 Requires a minimum land area of 5 acres per dwelling unit. - c.
 A back lot requires minimum frontage on a Class I, II, or V road of 30 feet for each dwelling. - d.
 No building shall be erected closer than 100 feet from an existing public road. - e.
-Duplexes require 10 acre minimum lot size. - f.
-A maximum of 25% of the minimum required lot size for a back lot (5 or 10 acres) can be wetlands, as required in the Wetlands Conservation District.
+Duplexes require 10 acre minimum lot size.